zoe-pith/pith-site/supperclub.md

 endive with hazelnut and kumquat

 molasses tart with green almond ice cream
-black current sorbet with fennel meringue and pollen
+black current sorbet with fennel pollen